cloud-gov/cg-site/_docs/compliance/cisa-directives.md

 # FY2021

-## CISA Emergency Directive 21-03 for Pulse Connect Secure
+## CISA Emergency Directive 21-03 for Pulse Connect Secure: Not impacted

 Cloud.gov has NO instances of Pulse Connect Secure